adeshar00/BlenderAddon/README.md

 #Format

 The data is stored as a series of fixed-point numbers and unsigned integers, each number being represented with two bytes.
 Fixed-point numbers can represent anything within the range of -128 to 128 with a precision of 1/256; unsigned integers can represent any integer within the range of 0 to ~65k.
-Both types are little-endian
+Both types are little-endian.

 First 2 bytes are a uint for the object count
 Per object: